 Valves contribute a very important function to any piping system in the oil and gas industry.
 Valves help in controlling the movement of materials to and from machinery and equipment.
-This makes them essential in the many different kinds of functions and applications.
+Just like the regular checking of temperature in a workplace with Siemens Sensors, valves are essential in many different kinds of functions and applications.
 Valves that are commonly used in the oil and gas industry have to work with liquids, gasses, viscous materials, and corrosive mediums.

 Some of the industries may have different kinds of valves installed in their systems, each valve in the system performing a different function.
 Valves in oil and gas factories are mainly used to start and stop the flow of materials in the piping system.
 Some industrial valves can also be used to control the flow depending on the pressure and velocity needs.
 Today we will feature a list of different types of valves used in the oil and gas industry along with their function.

 Ball valves are valves that have a quarter turn and act so fast.
 They use a rotating ball to help in the transfer of media flow through a piping system.
 They also have a tight shut-off feature, which boosts their popularity and gaining significance in a good number of industries.
 They are commonly used in oil and gas industries, petrochemicals, power industry, pipelines, and generally any application that requires fluid shut-off.

 Ball valves come in a number of different varieties and have different add-ons as well, which can be exciting to take in.
 Also, since ball valves are majorly used for on and off applications, some types of ball valves have become useful for control applications.
 All of these factors make it challenging to pick which ball valve type is ideal for your application.
 Some are also used in home faucets to regulate the flow of water for use in toilets and even kitchens.